Indie Memphis Film Festival 2020 showcased genre films (I Blame Society, Freeland), documentaries (Cane Fire), and restorations (Smooth Talk).

 Cane Fire (Anthony Banua-Simon)

-Cane Fire would make an enlightening companion piece to Inconvenient Indian in how it investigates how the media has portrayed Indigenous communities vs. what the lives of those communities are actually like.
+Cane Fire is an enlightening exploration of how the media has portrayed Indigenous communities vs. what the lives of those communities are actually like.
 Anthony Banua-Simon’s film, which is narrated by him, includes footage from dozens of film and TV productions that were shot on the Hawaiian island of Kauai.
 The first was the lost 1934 Lois Weber film, White Heat (or Cane Fire).
 Since White Heat, many productions have shot on the beautiful Kauai, from Elvis Presley’s Blue Hawaii to Adam Sandler’s Just Go With It, but most productions have cast the Indigenous and working-class residents as extras in their own stories.